With Ashley Black, Founder of FasciaBlaster

 Hosted by Kevin Mako, President of MAKO Design + Invent

-Ashley Black, the founder of FasciaBlaster and other related products, leads a company that generates millions of dollars in monthly sales to customers worldwide.
-With a social media following of over 8 million, she is also a two-time best-selling author, including her latest book “From Passion and Purpose to Product and Prosperity”.
-Today, she will share insights on building customer communities, becoming the personal brand behind your product, and achieving successful brand growth for inventors, startups, and small manufacturers to achieve the success of a “hardware startup unicorn”.
+Leading a multi-million dollar company that sells FasciaBlaster and other related products, Ashley Black has garnered a global customer base, generating impressive monthly sales.
+With a massive social media following of over 8 million, she has also authored two best-selling books, including her latest, “From Passion and Purpose to Product and Prosperity.”
+In this talk, she will impart invaluable wisdom on building customer communities, establishing a personal brand that resonates with your product, and achieving remarkable brand growth.
+Her insights are invaluable for inventors, startups, and small manufacturers looking to attain the enviable success of a “hardware startup unicorn.”

 Today you will hear us talk about:

-- Share your personal story and identity as the inventor of the product.
+- Share your personal story and highlight your unique identity as the product’s inventor.

-- Have a clear goal and don’t make a plan B.
+- Focus on a clear and unwavering goal, without entertaining a Plan B.

-- Find a community that resonates with your product and aligns with your values.
+- Seek out a community that shares your values and appreciates your product.